Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 ### Poisson Process

-The classical model is to use Poisson process.
+The classic way was to use the Poisson process.
 It's a stochastic process where events (packet arrivals) occur continuously and independently at a constant average rate.
 The Inter-arrival times are exponentially distributed.

-**Properties**:
-• **Memoryless Property**: The probability of an arrival occurring in the next time interval is independent of previous arrivals.
-• **Constant Rate**: The arrival rate (λ) is constant over time.
+One of the key properties of the Poisson process is memorylessnes.
+This means that the probability of an arrival occurring in the next time interval is independent of previous arrivals.
+The arrival rate $\lambda$ is constant over time, which is a very naive assumption compared to how the real traffic behaves, and that is the reason it cannot capture burstiness or correlation in real network traffic.
-• **Applications**: Used in simple network models, such as the M/M/1 queue, where both arrivals and service times are exponentially distributed.
-• **Limitations**: The Poisson process cannot capture burstiness or correlation in real network traffic.

-Many earlier research used Poisson arrival process as an assumption for packet arrival but it's a very simplistic view and the real traffic patterns are more complicated.
-Some other process which captures complex patterns are
+Many earlier research used the Poisson arrival process as an assumption for packet arrival, but it's a very simplistic view and the real traffic patterns are more complicated.

 ### Batch Markovian Arrival Process (BMAP)